 For the International English Language Testing System (IELTS) students must have an overall band score of 7.0 with no band score less than 7.0.

-- Proof of current CPR with the Heart & Stroke Heartsaver AED (C) CPR certificates
+- proof of current CPR with the Heart & Stroke Heartsaver AED (C) CPR or BLS Provider.

 The Bachelor of Applied Health Science - Paramedic (BHSc-P) is designed to build on the previous knowledge and experience of practicing paramedics.
 Qualified candidates are able to obtain the BHSc-P by completing the nine courses offered in the program.

 - ELA 30-1

 - Current Advanced Care Paramedic license in the province you are located

 - Continued employment as an Advanced Care Paramedic

 |IDST 100||Introductory Communications for Helping Professionals|

 ||Introduction to Wellness, Fitness and Nutrition

 |PARA 100||Foundations of Paramedic Practice I|